Alevale/pyce/README.md

 -----------
 U2FsdGVkX1+bdhHYUoYpaJAdP/Ryj7aYcJyv7VYquNmC0eM+UxFTZu39Gyk9kilYmdAkqbRSoEHqTrqnl0bbzA==
 -----------
 kj12tv12btqfwDAJJDAJAu21bkj2QWTHFWOHWfqwlfhip3d2q634bkj11bkj4rgqi2ohih52oEHqTrqnl0bbzA==
 -----------
 U2FsdG/qrVkX1%#dhU2FaJAdP125vk1467hj45hlt13rtl1v3tl1t3413b13gligt341tg1r3EHqTrqnl0bbzA==

 -----------

-Those tree values will be written in the database so the database will have
+Those tree values will be written in the database and we will have

 1 -> U2FsdGVkX1+bdhHYUoYpaJAdP/Ryj7aYcJyv7VYquNmC0eM+UxFTZu39Gyk9kilYmdAkqbRSoEHqTrqnl0bbzA==
 2 -> kj12tv12btqfwDAJJDAJAu21bkj2QWTHFWOHWfqwlfhip3d2q634bkj11bkj4rgqi2ohih52oEHqTrqnl0bbzA==
 3 -> U2FsdG/qrVkX1%#dhU2FaJAdP125vk1467hj45hlt13rtl1v3tl1t3413b13gligt341tg1r3EHqTrqnl0bbzA==

 User B connects to the application and has the *password* from the User A, *"we suppose they know that the password has to be sent by a secure channel"* and has to be as long as they need to make it secure and unique

 User B applies AES to each message, and the messages are

 1 -> Hello how are you
 2 -> ----
 3 -> ----

-So the communication has been secure,  *we have to assume that something that has been securelly comunicated is what has been decrypted after spending more than the value that the information is worth*
+*We assume that something that has been securely communicated is what has been decrypted after spending more than the value that the information is worth* So the communication has been secure.
+(The expenses in decrypting this are really quite more expensive than what a "Hello World" is worth)

 In the end of the message we are putting a Date time-stamp in ISO format, to be able to see it the message has been well decrypted, and to keep track of the order that the messages should appear.

 For the password introduction we will use the keyboard and the mouse and we will avoid any kind of problem installing a keylogger in the user's computer.
+(To be done)

-In order to be able to se a historic file of the messages that the user has, we are going to read and write an encripted file, so that the user don't lose the other contacts or conversations that he had in the past
+In order to be able to se a historic file of the messages that the user has, we are going to read and write an encripted file, so that the user don't lose the other contacts or conversations that he had in the past (To be done)